The Young, the Evil and the Savage: Plot

+Through the course of investigation, it is discovered Lucille comes from an affluent family, and is due to inherit a large windfall on her birthday, which is the next day.
+She has been trying to contact a relative who has been administering her trust in the meantime, but cannot reach them.
+Lucille has another encounter with Richard near a lime pond, which is interrupted by Mrs. Clay, and they leave.
+Shortly after, the body of Mrs. Clay has been found in the lime pool by police.

-In the end, the girl finds him, but when he wants to go up, the man is pushed down the stairs.
-The killer reveals himself: it's Pierre, Lucille's cousin, who disguised himself as Mrs. Clay to capture the legacy and blame it on the real Mrs. Clay hiding in the trunk, and then stage her suicide.
+Lucille is determined to leave the school with Richard.
+She finds him standing in the window of his quarters, but when she enters and calls to him, Richard's unconscious body is pushed down the stairs.
+The killer reveals himself: it is Pierre, Lucille's cousin, who has been disguising himself as Mrs. Clay at the school.
+He has been spending Lucille's inheritance, and has set to kill her to capture the remainder of the money, and blame it on the real Mrs. Clay, whom he earlier murdered and shipped to the school in the trunk, using the body to stage her death as a suicide.

 Pierre wounds Richard, but Inspector Durand kills him.
-So tranquility returns to college, and Lucille and Richard end up together.
+Tranquility returns to college, and Lucille and Richard end up together.

 Cast

 Production

 The Young, the Evil and the Savage was originally developed as a project for Mario Bava.
 Bava was contacted by producer Lawrence Woolner of the Woolner Brothers, who had distributed his films Hercules in the Haunted World and Blood and Black Lace in the United States.
 Woolner had relocated to Rome to set up a new independent production company with Giuseppe De Blasio.
 Woolner approached Bava with a story idea about a killer stalking a school for young debutantes.
 Bava accepted the offer to direct the film, which at the time had the title Cry Nightmare.
 In either late May or early June, he began working with the English writing team of Brian Degas and Tudor Gates.
 The film's screenplay was completed in July.
 According to Mario Bava's son, Lamberto Bava, "Just a short time before the filming was to begin, [Mario] had an argument with the producers and he abandoned the film."

 The film's director, Antonio Margheriti, stated that he initially became involved with the Woolner Brothers as they had distributed his film Castle of Blood.
 Margheriti stated he did not recall why Bava did not complete the film, stating that "I think Mario was busy at that time, working on Diabolik or something", and then they gave the production to him and his production company.
 According to Bava's biographer Tim Lucas, Margheriti took over production shortly after Bava left, as locations had already been scouted for and secured, cast and crew had been hired, and a theme song had been written and recorded.